-Martin Scorsese’s 'The Irishman' is headed to Broadway for a limited time
+You can watch Martin Scorsese’s 'The Irishman' on Broadway for a limited time

 Martin Scorsese’s three-and-a-half hour film The Irishman is going to Broadway, where audiences are a little more used to sitting through marathon entertainment.

 Netflix struck a deal with the Shubert Organization, a landlord who owns many Broadway theaters, to screen The Irishman at the Belasco Theatre, making it the first film to play there in its 112-year history.
 Scorsese’s mafia epic will follow a standard Broadway “performance” schedule, with eight screenings a week and matinees on weekends.
 Mondays will be “dark,” per theatrical tradition.

 The Broadway deal is a savvy move by Netflix, who is footing the bill to install state-of-the-art screening equipment at the Belasco while The Irishman runs there from November 1 to December 1.
 The film drops on Netflix on November 27, the day before Thanksgiving in the US, all but assuring the majority of viewers will stream Scorsese’s opus in their living rooms.

 As Indiewire reported, both Netflix and the director originally hoped for a broader mainstream theatrical premiere.
 But the short window between theatrical and at-home releases — leveraged to allow The Irishman to qualify for the Oscars, while maximizing streaming eyeballs — is at odds with movie theaters’ bottom line.
 Typically, studios agree to keep a film in theaters for 90 days, to give them each a chance to recoup on ticket sales.
 Sending a film straight to streaming, where a platform monopolizes distribution and therefore revenue, threatens to cut out movie theaters as the middlemen.